chaixinzhe2000/tradetracker/README.md

 ![GitHub forks](https://img.shields.io/github/forks/chaixinzhe2000/trade-tracker?style=social)

 ## Description
 Trade Tracker is a simple command line interface that helps users to log and analyse their tradings.
-The motivation of building this tool derives from my wish to see the realized profits (or sometimes losses) after I execute a SELL order.
+The motivation of building this tool derives from my own wish to see my realized profits (or sometimes losses) after I execute a SELL order.
 The broker that I currently use, Robinhood, does not support this feature.

 ## Progress
 The logging function (along with data validation) is completed.
 The next step is to write the data into the excel file.